Skip to main content

 • Put your babies down in a safe sleeping position, on their backs with their feet touching the bottom of the cot or Moses basket.

 • Make sure they do not get too hot, particularly if they're sharing a cot.
-Keep blankets securely tucked in.
+Keep blankets securely tucked in, or use well-fitting baby sleeping bags if your babies are big enough.

 • Have a bedtime routine and stick to it.
 This will help the babies get into a good settling routine.